 The National Child Development Study (NCDS) is following the lives of more than 17,000 people born across England, Scotland and Wales in a single week of 1958.
 Over the course of your lives, we have collected information on your health, your physical, cognitive and social development, your education and employment, your home lives, and your social participation and attitudes.

-From all of us at the National Child Development Study, we wish you a very happy 60th birthday.
+From all of us at the National Child Development Study, we hope you had a very happy 60th birthday.
 As you know, the study shares its 60th birthday with you.
 To celebrate this, we are producing a special commemorative book for study members.
-It’s our way of saying thank you for the amazing and unique contribution […]
+It’s our way of saying thank you for the amazing and unique […]

 The generation born in 1958 experienced some of the most significant changes to everyday life that Britain has ever seen.
 The purpose of NCDS is to document the lives of your very special generation, and to learn from your experiences.